WeronikaMazek/ML_Metabolomics_Crohns_Disease/README.md

 ## Folder Structure

-Below is an overview of the folder structure and the analyses performed.
+The following provides an overview of the folder structure, the analyses conducted, and key highlights regarding the performance of the models.

 ### data_preprocessing_and_eda/
 This folder contains the *preprocess_eda_notebook.ipynb* file, which focuses on data preprocessing and exploratory data analysis (EDA).